 It’s important to choose a fellowship trained Mohs surgeon who is a member of the American College of Mohs Surgery, like Dr. Mendese.
-Mohs College surgeons have undergone at least 1 year of fellowship training beyond dermatology residency, which allows for additional experience in all of these specialized processes and techniques.
+Mohs College surgeons have undergone at least one year of fellowship training beyond dermatology residency, which allows for additional experience in all of these specialized processes and techniques.

 I don’t see anything after my biopsy.
 Do I really need to be treated?

 Yes.
 Following a biopsy, your skin cancer may no longer be visible.
-However, the surface lesion that was removed can represent the “tip of the iceberg.”
+However, the surface lesion that was removed can represent the “tip of the iceberg”.
 More tumor cells may remain in the skin.
-These can continue to grow downward and outward, like roots of a tree.
+These can continue to grow downward and outward, like the roots of a tree.
 These “roots” are not visible with the naked eye.
 If they are not removed, the tumor will likely reappear and require more extensive surgery.

 Tumors that are neglected can spread deeply into the skin and invade nearby structures.
 On rare occasions, these cancerous cells can metastasize to lymph nodes and other organs in the body.